AndreySapo/AndreySapo/README.md

 ### Hi there 👋
+I'm a student in Yandex.Practicum.
+I'm learning the frontend development.

 - 🔭 I’m currently working on my pet project about F1
 - 🌱 I’m currently learning ReactJS